-1-9 semester credit hours (variable hours) Prerequisites: Consent of instructor Required for PhD students; must be repeated for up to 21 hours to meet the degree requirement Enrollment only open to PhD students
+Prerequisites: Consent of instructor

+Required for PhD students; must be repeated for up to 21 hours to meet the degree requirement Enrollment is only open to PhD students after successful completion of the Advance to Candidacy.
 The doctoral candidate must complete 21 hours of research in Biomedical Informatics.
 The mentor or primary advisor will supervise the advancement of the candidate's progress.